 It’s important to understand how best to describe your solution to a persona based on their needs, pain points, and what objections they might have.
 In order to do that, you’ll need the fine-tune your messaging based on your targeted personas.

 So you’ve developed your target buyer personas and got them down on paper, now what?
 Don’t just let your carefully crafted buyer persona docs gather dust in a Google Drive folder and never see the light of day.
 It’s time to put them to use across your entire organization.

 The next step is to use your buyer persona to lay the foundation for your inbound marketing campaign.
 It should help you shape how you proceed creating content, engaging with customers and directing your team to have aligned goals and objectives.

-You want to ensure that your marketing and sales team are equipped with an effective method of classifying prospects according to the persona they match.
+You want to ensure that your marketing agencies and sales team are equipped with an effective method of classifying prospects according to the persona they match.
 Your team should be able to identify a specific persona from the initial interaction.
 That way they can tailor their pitch, the sales vernacular they use, the social channel they engage with them through and other details that vary from persona to persona.

 You can set your team up for success by preparing them with the right questions to ask at the beginning of the conversation.
 Their answer will give you a clear indication of the type of persona you have encountered.

 Each department of your organization will benefit from using your developed buyer personas.
 We’ve broken down how each department, from sales to marketing to customer service, can take advantage of using your buyer persona to help them work more effectively and convert more visitors into sales.

 Personas for Marketing

 Marketing professionals can use buyer personas to refine their content creation and inbound marketing strategies.
 Understanding the needs and pain points of their leads allows them to tailor the messaging they use within the content to capture their attention.
 It also gives them insight into which social channels to build content for and how to optimize their web copy to work with the preferred device of specific personas.